jimitiwari6-hub/Skill-match/README.md

- 🚀 Skill Match
+ 🚀 GapVice
-Skill Match is a smart web-based platform that helps users evaluate their suitability for different job roles based on their existing skills.
+GapVice is a smart web-based platform that helps users evaluate their suitability for different job roles based on their existing skills.
 It bridges the gap between a user's current abilities and industry requirements by providing personalized insights and improvement suggestions.

 🌐 Live Demo